hakzsam/re-pcounter-tools/hwdocs/pcounter/nv50/nv50-intro.rst

 shader_busy
 -----------

-Time the shader unit is busy.
+This measures the how active the unified shader unit is running any type of shader.
+If you coupl e this information with the various shader_instruction_rate values you can get an idea for the workload the shader unit has and which shader types to tune if the shader unit becomes a bottleneck.

 .. _shader-waits-for-texture:
 shader_waits_for_texture
 ------------------------

-Time the shader unit is stalled waiting for the texture unit.
+This is the amount of time that the pixel shader unit was stalled waiting for a texture fetch.
+Texture stalls usually happen if textures don't have mipmaps, if a high level of anisotropic filtering is used, or if there is poor coherency in accessing textures.

 .. _shader-waits-for-geom:
 shader_waits_for_geom
 ---------------------

-Time the shader unit is stalled waiting for the geometry unit.
+This is the amount of time the shader unit spent waiting for the geom unit to send work.

 .. _shader-waits-for-rop:
 shader_waits_for_rop
 --------------------

-Time the shader unit is stalled waiting for the ROP unit.
+This is the % of time that the pixel shader is stalled by the raster operations unit (ROP), waiting to blend a pixel and write it to the frame buffer.
+If the application is performing a lot of alpha blending, or even if the application has a lot of overdraw (the same pixel being written multiple times, unblended) this can be a performance bottleneck.

 RASTER signals
 ==============